camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

       jwksUrl: <JWKS_URL>
       type: "GENERIC"
       operate:
-        clientId: <Client ID from step 2>
+        clientId: <Client ID from Step 2>
-        audience: <Audience from step 2>
+        audience: <Audience from Step 2>
-        existingSecret: <Client secret from step 2>
+        existingSecret: <Client secret from Step 2>
       tasklist:
-        clientId: <Client ID from step 2>
+        clientId: <Client ID from Step 2>
-        audience: <Audience from step 2>
+        audience: <Audience from Step 2>
-        existingSecret: <Client secret from step 2>
+        existingSecret: <Client secret from Step 2>
       optimize:
-        clientId: <Client ID from step 2>
+        clientId: <Client ID from Step 2>
-        audience: <Audience from step 2>
+        audience: <Audience from Step 2>
-        existingSecret: <Client secret from step 2>
+        existingSecret: <Client secret from Step 2>
       zeebe:
-        clientId: <Client ID from step 2>
+        clientId: <Client ID from Step 2>
-        audience: <Audience from step 2>
+        audience: <Audience from Step 2>
-        existingSecret: <Client secret from step 2>
+        existingSecret: <Client secret from Step 2>
       webModeler:
-        clientId: <Client ID from step 2>
+        clientId: <Client ID from Step 2>
-        clientApiAudience: <Audience from step 2>
+        clientApiAudience: <Audience from Step 2>
         publicApiAudience: <Audience for using Web Modeler's API.
 For security reasons, use a different value than for clientApiAudience>
 ```